Juul/tail-stream/README.md

 # Options #

 * beginAt: Where to begin reading.
 This can be an offset in number of bytes or 'end' (default: 0).
-* endOnError: If set to true, the stream will end if an error occurs (default: true).
 * detectTruncate: Perform truncate detection (default: true)
 * onTruncate: What to do when truncate is detected.
 Set to 'end' to end the stream, or 'reset' to seek to the beginning of the file and resume reading (default: 'end').
+* onMove: What to do when the file is moved/renamed.
+Can be 'error' to give an error, 'end' to end the stream, 'follow' to continue streaming the file, or 'stay' to wait for another file to appear at the file's old path and resume streaming from the new file when it appears (default: 'follow').
+* endOnError: If set to true, the stream will end if an error occurs (default: false).
+* useWatch: If true, fs.watch will be used if available, otherwise fs.watchFile will be used.
+If false, fs.watchFile will always be used (default: true).

 # Events #

 ## error ##

-If opts.endOnError is set, then error events are only emitted if a handler has been registered for error events.
+If opts.endOnError is set, then error events are never emitted.
+Only end events.

 ## eof ##

 eof events are emitted whenever the end of file is encountered. eof events can be emitted multiple times if someone is writing to the file slower than it is being read.

+## end ##

+The 'end' event is only emitted if an error is encountered and opts.endOnError is true, or if the file is truncated and opts.onTruncate is set to 'end'.

+## move ##

+move events are emitted if opts.onMove is set to either 'follow' or 'stay'.
+If the operating system has support for it, the event callback receives two arguments the old, pre-move absolute path of the file and the new, post-move absolute path of the file.
+For more information on operating system support, see the FAQ below.

 ## truncate ##

 truncate events are emitted whenever the filesize is changed to less than the previous file size.
 It sends along the new size and previous size as arguments.

-truncate events are only emitted if opts.detectTruncate is set.
+truncate events are emitted unless opts.detectTruncate is set to false.

-## end ##
+## replace ##

-The 'end' event is only emitted if an error is encountered and opts.endOnError is set, or if the file is truncated and opts.onTruncate is set to 'end'.
+If opts.onMove is set to 'stay' and the original file was moved then the new 'replace' event is emitted when a new file appears at the old path of the original file.

 # Example #